|

 somehow they found out.

-I believe yes you are supposed to claim your taxes here as
+- Nancy S. I believe yes you are supposed to claim your taxes here as

-states--b/c os some treaty...hoever no the likelyhood of them ever finding out that you
+that is why we get our taxes back in thestates--b/c os some treaty...hoever no the likelyhood of them ever finding out that you

 worked there is